sofiyams/frontendweb/README.md

 # Assignment - Cakes and Bakes
 Code for Front End Web Development Assignment CTEC3905

+##Problems
+- The API used renders ingredients from the recipe.
+On Champagne Cake, the recipe on the website, has url's to other recipe pages, therefore has been pulled through onto my site. [actual page](https://api.edamam.com/recipe/champagne-cake-2a64d9455d37807aef0e5674bfa57928/cake).

 ## References

 - API was used from [here](https://developer.edamam.com/edamam-docs-recipe-api).